-However, despite being aware of it, seldom do we spend training time focusing on such valuable articulation.
+However, despite having knowledge of it, seldom do we spend training time focusing on such valuable articulation.

 Returning to training, possibly in open water and most likely using neoprene, can trigger short-term injury if you don't take a suitableor mobility work y strengthening of the musculoskeletal structure involved in the repetitive movement of the stroke.

-Work the range of motion trying to reach the joint limit without compensating with another part of the body.
+Work the range of motion trying to reach the articular limit without making compensations with another part of the body.

 You can do them before or after your workouts, dedicating between 30 and 60 seconds to each of the exercises.
 Don't forget to work both sides!

 With a simple rubber you can make a great variety of exercises but here are 5 that you can include in your warm-up routines prior to swimming training or in separate sessions.

 We recommend that you progress in the number of repetitions and series, starting from 10 repetitions and 2 series until achieving 15-20 repetitions and 4 series.

 The tension of your rubber will be that which allows you to carry out the entire movement noting resistance.

 Remember that your shoulders are the engine of your swimming, if you do not dedicate the attention and care they require, you may have to spend a season in the dry dock.